The Lego Group: Environmental issues

 In 2023, online magazine Wired reported that Lego has faced challenges in transitioning from traditional acrylonitrile-butadiene-styrene plastic to more sustainable materials due to the difficulties in achieving the necessary durability and production efficiency.
-Despite previous commitments to reduce plastic waste, the company's recent efforts to create bricks from recycled plastic bottles did not result in the anticipated sustainable alternatives, as the production process resulted in a higher carbon footprint than anticipated.
+Despite previous commitments to reduce plastic waste, the company's recent efforts to create bricks from recycled plastic bottles did not result in the anticipated sustainable alternatives, as the production process resulted in a total increase of 1.6 tCO2e to 1.8 tCO2e from the previous year, a higher carbon footprint than anticipated.

 In 2024, investigative journalism by Danish news broadcaster DR revealed that the Kirk Kristiansen family, owners of Lego, operate three private jets that have flown over 1,000 times between 2020 and 2023, often to destinations linked to vacations and events related to the family's hobby of horse riding.
 As private aviation is emitting considerable amounts of greenhouse gasses, reports raise concerns about the contrast between the family's private activities and Lego's public commitment to sustainability.

+In 2025, Lego opened up a $1 billion factory in Vietnam that plans to run entirely on clean energy.
+Along with the opening, the company planted 50,000 trees, twice the number it cut to clear land for the factory.
+News cooperative Associated Press reported that the five buildings which make up the factory meet high energy efficiency standards.
+It is the first Lego factory to replace single-use plastic bags with paper alternatives for packaging, with the company reaching a worldwide total of 56% of plastic bags replaced.

+The company stays committed with its plans to reduce their overall carbon emissions by 37% by 2032, and pledge to achieve net-zero GHG emissions by 2050.